 3. Spanish Flu (1918-1920)

-In 1918, an influenza strain by the name of Spanish flu created a worldwide pandemic that spread fast and killed without discrimination.
+In 1918, an influenza strain called Spanish flu created a worldwide pandemic that spread fast and killed without discrimination.
 It affected the young and the old, as well as both the ailing and otherwise-healthy individuals.
 Approximately 500 million people contracted the Spanish flu, and at least 50 million of them died, making it one of the deadliest disease pandemics in the modern era.

 While the virus was nicknamed the “Spanish flu” its origin might not have been in Spain.
-Different hypotheses have come up towards the origin of the 1918 influenza pandemic, with the primary ones being the United States, France and northern China.
+Different hypotheses have been proposed about the origin of the 1918 influenza pandemic, with the primary ones being the United States, France, and northern China.

-The Spanish flu outbreak started during the end months of the First World War.
+The Spanish flu outbreak started at the end of the First World War.
 And, historians believe the existing conflict may have played a partial role in spreading the ailment.
-The cramped quarters and tremendous army movements during the war hastened the spread, and most likely augmented mutation.
+The cramped quarters and tremendous army movements during the war hastened the spread and most likely augmented mutation.